-Because Librium is a CNS depressant, it slows down the activity of the brain.
+Because chlordiazepoxide is a CNS depressant, it slows down the activity of the brain.
 This causes a number of short-term effects, including:

 Long-Term Effects of Librium Addiction

-Librium addiction can be difficult to overcome, but recovery is possible.
-You or a loved one don’t have to become a statistic.
-If you’re ready to take the first step toward a better life, reach out to a representative at The Recovery Village today.
+Chlordiazepoxide addiction can be difficult to overcome, but recovery is possible.
+If you’re ready to take the first step toward a better life, feel free to reach out to a representative at The Recovery Village today.

 U.S. National Library of Medicine.
 “Chlordiazepoxide Hydrochloride Capsule.”
 March 31, 2019.
 Accessed September 6, 2020.